Published on the 12th May 2015 by ANSTO Staff

 Measurements of copper undertaken using the dilatometer furnace at J-Parc, a collaboration with Stefanus Harjo, provided evidence of thermal expansion at the atomic scale and anomalies in strain, profile width, intensity and shape.

 They observed lattice strain during plastic deformation caused by ~-40% strain in situ.
-A recrystallization at 651°K resulted in abrupt changes in width and shape.
+A recrystallisation at 651°K resulted in abrupt changes in width and shape.
 “New crystallites in the copper were more perfect,” said Liss.

 Neutron diffraction can provide measurement of atomic order in the crystal structure of the titanium aluminides (TiAl) that are used in turbine blades on modern civil and military aircraft.
 TiAl alloys that are used in Rolls Royce and GE engines on Boeing aircraft, have a complex phase diagram.